Polite Payment Reminder Templates: Email & SMS (Free 2026) | Terminovo

 Regardless of the level, every payment reminder should include:

-- Invoice number β always.
+- Invoice number: always include it.
 Makes it easy for their accounts payable team to find it.

 Assumption: This is probably an oversight.
 Keep it warm and easy.